Architecture

 outl-core knows nothing about files, markdown, or networks.

-outl-md knows about markdown and sidecars but nothing about TUI or IPC.
+outl-md knows about markdown and sidecars but nothing about a workspace mutation pipeline.

 Major design decisions